bbuchfink/diamond/README.rst

 Introduction
 ============
-DIAMOND is a sequence aligner for protein and translated DNA searches and functions as a drop-in replacement for the NCBI BLAST software tools.
-It is suitable for protein-protein search as well as DNA-protein search on short reads and longer sequences including contigs and assemblies, providing a speedup of BLAST ranging up to x20,000.
+DIAMOND is a sequence aligner for protein and translated DNA searches, designed for high performance analysis of big sequence data.
+The key features are:

+  - Pairwise alignment of proteins and translated DNA at 500x-20,000x speed of BLAST.
+  - Frameshift alignments for long read analysis.
+  - Low resource requirements and suitable for running on standard desktops or laptops.
+  - Various output formats, including BLAST pairwise, tabular and XML, as well as taxonomic classification.

 Follow me on Twitter to get notified of updates.